Making the switch

 CO poisoning is the leading cause of poisoning world wide, has significant neurological and cardiac sequelae, and is an avoidable cause of death.
 Gas heater usage increases the risk of carbon monoxide poisoning, particularly with unflued, or poorly maintained gas heaters.
 Gas cooking is associated with increased CO levels.
 Long term CO exposure is associated with difficulty in thinking, brain damage, heart impacts, and may be associated with neonatal impacts (p186).
 A NSW Government fact sheet notes “Electric heaters produce no indoor air pollutants.”

-More about carbon monoxide risk
+More on carbon monoxide risk

 Vanessa Robinson bravely tells the story of the impact of a faulty gas heater on her family in this Climate Council report (pp. 31-32).